 Early Signs of an Infected Foot Wound

 It is important to remember that a wound can be infected without being painful.
 This is especially true for diabetic patients, as nerve damage can cause diabetic foot wounds to go unnoticed for a long time.
-That is why it's important for those with diabetes to inspect their feet regularly and seek medical attention at the first sign of a wound.
+That is why it's important for those with diabetes to inspect their feet regularly and seek medical attention from an experienced podiatrist in Southlake, TX, at the first sign of a wound.

 What to Watch For